 The older your router, the more chances to experience a weak WiFi signal.
 Old WiFi routers are more vulnerable to reduced WiFi range, signal interference, and slow speeds.
 The latest WiFi routers frequently have antennas enhanced at receiving and transmitting signals.

 In addition, they support up-to-date WiFi standards having faster speeds than previous standards.
 They also have Mimo technology, implying you can connect more wireless devices without affecting the internet speed.

 Move the router to a central location to improve your internet connection.
 Most of the time, you cannot move the router because there are other wireless devices connected to it that you cannot move.
 In that scenario, a lengthier network cable might be essential.

 Moving the router can help spread the WiFi range, minimize dead spots, and decrease the number of obstacles that can block the signal.
 Additionally, find out if your router is up-to-date.
 If you have an outdated model, upgrade to the latest router with up-to-date WiFi standards for enhanced speeds.

 A Netgear WiFi extender is a corded or wireless device that lengthens the signal range your WiFi router transmits.
 Basically, a Netgear WiFi extender links a WiFi router and the wireless devices that are out of the WiFi router’s range.

-Many people also call extenders WiFi repeater, WiFi booster, or WiFi signal booster.
+Many people also call extenders WiFi repeaters, WiFi boosters, or WiFi signal boosters.
 How Does an Internet Booster Work?
 They rebroadcast the signal to enhance your WiFi connection, so they are similar to extenders but work differently.